andersonfrailey/UBI_LaTex/paper.md

 % Section 6
 \section{Tax and Welfare/Transfer Repeal with UBI for 18 Plus}
 In this section we provide a basic income to individuals $18$ and older.
-Shrinking the targeted population allows for a larger UBI -- \exaa{}dollars instead of the \dxaa{}dollars outlined in section five.\ospc As in section five, this UBI is taxed and is ultimatley revenue neutral.
+Shrinking the targeted population allows for a larger UBI -- \$\exaa{}instead of the \$\dxaa{} outlined in section five.\ospc As in section five, this UBI is taxed and is ultimatley revenue neutral.

-With the introduction of a \exaa{}dollar UBI, most tax units see a rise in tax liability and marginal tax rates.
+With the introduction of a \$\exaa{}UBI, most tax units see a rise in tax liability and marginal tax rates.
 As with the initial UBI policy, there are a small number of tax-units who actually saw their total liability decrease of $\$1,436$ on average.
 This is again likely due to the removal of taxable Social Security benefits from these tax units, as on average they received $\$41,117$ compared to $\$18,611$ in UBI.\ospc

 \begin{figure}[H]
 \centering